TYPO3GmbH/ext-supr/Documentation/AdministratorManual/Index.rst

 After installation, you have to configure the extension.
 Switch to the Extension Manager and click on the extension name.

+Registration
+^^^^^^^^^^^^

+In order to use the extension in your TYPO3 website, you need an account at the SUPR application.

+#.
+Register at supr.com with your email address.
+#.
+You will receive an email with your password.
+#.
+Create widgets in the SUPR administration.
+#.
+Install the SUPR TYPO3 extension and use your login data from SUPR in the configuration.
+#.
+Now you can use your created widgets as content elements in TYPO3.

 Login
 ^^^^^